2xs/smews_test/README.markdown

 multivalued, the string is a comma separated list).
-The function can manipulate the `build_options` array (*i.e.* modify values, remove values, add values) and must return `True` if the build configuration is valid (and should be tested) and `False` if it is incompatible by design and thus not be tested.
+The function can manipulate the `build_options` array (*i.e.* modify values, remove values, add values) and must return `True` if the build configuration is valid (and should be tested) and `False` if it is incompatible by design and thus not to be tested.

 The `filter.py` scripts must be located at the root of a test suite folder to